MicroEJ/docs/VEEPortingGuide/uiStaticInit.rst

 Functional Description
 ======================

 The Static MicroUI Initializer tool takes as entry point the initialization file which describes the MicroUI library extension.
-This tool is automatically launched during the MicroEJ Platform build (see :ref:`section_microui_installation` ).
+This tool is automatically launched during the VEE Port build (see :ref:`section_microui_installation` ).

 The Static MicroUI Initializer tool is able to generate two files: